andreimerlescu/andreimerlescu/README.md

 _Sovereign_ depends on _Topobuilder_ and so if you don't have a license to `topobuilder` then you can't run `sovereign`. **IF** you're truly a sovereign over your own business, then investing $13,998 is sowing exactly where you want to reap.
 The results other organizations have seen from my work can pay for that ten fold on a case by case basis depending on so many factors and variables that I've seen in the real world, that offering this sounds crazy, but to a business that spends $50,000 per month to AWS for their landing pages, all of a sudden I am looking pretty good.

+Not sure if sovereign is right for you?
+Start with [lemmings](https://github.com/andreimerlescu/lemmings) - it's free and open source.
+Run it locally against your stack.
+When you’re ready to scale that across multiple regions simultaneously, **sovereign** is what you reach for next.
+That's where bookmarking this page comes in handy and following me helps you.

 ---

 ## Consulting availability